-Texas is one of the most veteran friendly states in America and offers many great veteran benefits in Texas.
+Texas is the #1 most veteran-friendly state in America and offers many great benefits for disabled veterans.

 While California remains the most populated state for veterans, Texas will soon become the #1 overall state for veterans in the country.